UNAR Holiday Hours

 The Utah Nursing Assistant Registry

-You must be certified in Utah to work as a CNA.
-You cannot work as a CNA in Utah with an out of state CNA certificate.
-If you are currently a CNA in another state, you may submit a Reciprocity Application to become certified in Utah.
-You must be current and active in your home state for the Reciprocity Application to be approved.
+If you are currently a CNA in another state, you may submit a Reciprocity Application to receive certification in Utah.
+You must be current and active in that state for the Reciprocity Application to be approved.
+(See our Reciprocity FAQ's for more information.)

 Click here for our Reciprocity Application